 I locate my work at the confluence of relational body psychotherapy, dance/movement and somatic practices, and ecopsychology.

 I hold the Advanced Diploma in Embodied-Relational Therapy (ERT), an approach to relational body psychotherapy.
 I am certified to practice ERT and am a member of the Embodied-Relational Therapy Association.

 I also hold the Diploma in Wild Therapy, a related therapeutic approach within the field of ecopsychology.

 I am a member of the British Focusing Association (BFA) and recognised by the BFA as a Focusing Practitioner and Focusing Teacher, and certified by The International Focusing Institute as a Focusing Trainer and Certified Focusing Professional.

 I am a Registered Somatic Movement Educator and professional member of ISMETA, as a graduate of the programme in Body-Mind Centering, an experiential, somatic approach which integrates the anatomical, physiological, psychophysical, and developmental aspects of embodiment.

-I have trained with the Centre for Supervision and Team Development.
+I am a graduate of the Centre for Supervision and Team Development.
 And I hold a Certificate in Supervision.

 My practice also draws significantly from my training in Authentic Movement and humanistic and psychodynamic counselling, as well as my longstanding engagement with contemplative practice, dance, improvisation, drama, performance, creative practice and my own psychotherapy.